Existence of a solution of the TV Wasserstein gradient flow: Introduction

 This means that all quantities of the form $\int H(\rho_t)$ are non-increasing in $t$ whenever $H$ is convex.
-Applied to $H(s)=s^q$ for positive $q$, we obtain that every $L^q$ norm is non-increasing and, at the limit $q\to\infty$, we can see that upper bounds are preserved; on the other hand one can use $H(s)=s^q$ for negative $q$ and, taking $q\to-\infty$, preserve the $L^\infty$ norm of $\rho^{-1}$, i.e. preserve the lower bounds on the density.
+Applied to $H(s)=s^q$ for positive $q$, we obtain that every $L^q$ norm is non-increasing and, at the limit $q\to\infty$, we can see that upper bounds are preserved; on the other hand one can use $H(s)=s^q$ for negative $q$ and, taking $q\to-\infty$, preserve the $L^\infty$ norm of $\rho^{-1}$, i.e.\ preserve the lower bounds on the density.

-The formal computation above only requires the function $H$ to be convex, but if one tries to perform a similar computation along the iterations of the JKO scheme the so-called {\it flow interchange} technique (developed by McCann, Matthes, and Savare \cite{matthes2009family}) is needed, and this requires geodesic convexity of the functional $\rho\mapsto \int H(\rho(x))dx$.
-This is mainly a technical requirement; unfortunately, the difficulty is that we need to prove a lower bound in order to prove the convergence of the JKO scheme.
+The estimates performed above on the PDE only require the function $H$ to be convex; a corresponding technique, called {\it flow interchange} technique (developed by McCann, Matthes, and Savare \cite{matthes2009family}), exists to perform a similar estimate along the iterations of the JKO scheme, but this requires geodesic convexity of the functional $\rho\mapsto \int H(\rho(x))dx$.
+This is mainly a technical requirement in order to compare a first-order expansion with a true increment.
+Unfortunately, the case of negative exponent $q$ is not included in this geodesic convexity assumption, so we cannot obtain a lower bound on the JKO scheme but only, a priori, on the continuous PDE.
+Yet, the difficulty is that we need the lower bound in order to prove the convergence of the JKO scheme, in order to obtain a solution to the PDE.
 This means that before passing to the continuous world, we need a minimum principle at the JKO level.
-We will see that our extra term \(\epsilon\int_\T f(\rho)\) provides not only a lower bound at the JKO level to pass the limit in the JKO scheme, but also ensures sufficient regularity to perform the computations we need, and to make the above formal computation rigorous.
+We will see that our extra term \(\epsilon\int_\T f(\rho)\) provides not only a lower bound allowing to pass to the limit in the JKO scheme, but also ensures sufficient regularity to perform the computations we need, and to make the above formal computation rigorous.

-In the study of gradient flows a standard and simplifying assumption consists in requiring that the initial datum has finite energy.
-This means supposing, in our case, $\rho_0\in BV$.
+In the study of gradient flows, a standard and simplifying assumption consists in requiring that the initial datum has finite energy.
+This means assuming, in our case, $\rho_0\in BV$.
 If we want to get rid of this assumption, we need to prove a strong decay of the BV norm which makes it bounded far from $t=0$ independently of the initial datum.
 This leads to the following formal computation

 The final inequality holds thanks to Lemma \ref{lem:inequality_rho_div_z} which will be proved later.
-We using upper and lower bounds for $\rho$ we can then use either the Poincaré inequality on $\Delta_1\rho$, or a Gaglardo-Nirenberg inequality which exploits that $\Delta_1\rho$ is the divergence of a vector field of unit norm, and obtain (see Section \ref{sec:existence_TV_flow}):
+We use upper and lower bounds of $\rho$, and then we use either the Poincaré inequality on $\Delta_1\rho$, or a Gagliardo-Nirenberg inequality which exploits that $\Delta_1\rho$ is the divergence of a vector field of unit norm, and obtain (see Section \ref{sec:existence_TV_flow})